wasp-lang/wasp/web/versioned_docs/version-0.13.0/project/testing.md

 Running `wasp test client` will start Vitest in watch mode and recompile your Wasp project when changes are made.

-- If you want to see a realtime UI, pass `--ui` as an option.
+- If you want to see a real-time UI, pass `--ui` as an option.
 - To run the tests just once, use `wasp test client run`.

 All arguments after `wasp test client` are passed directly to the Vitest CLI, so check out [their documentation](https://vitest.dev/guide/cli.html) for all of the options.